opera-joakimd/linear-task-action-copy/README.md

 ### Inputs

-- `team` : Name of the team for which the task should be created
+- `team_name` : Name of the team for which the task should be created
-- `pr_name` : Name of the PR the task is being created for
+- `title` : Title that should be used for the linear task
 - `key` : Api access key from linear

 ### Outputs